goorkamateusz/goorkamateusz.github.io/README.md

 **See: [goorkamateusz.github.io](https://goorkamateusz.github.io)**

-My little programing portfolio and links to my social media profiles and others activities.
-Presentation of my github projects and commercial projects that I have taken part.
+My little programing portfolio, links to my social media profiles, others activities, quick presentation of my github projects and commercial projects that I have taken part.

+(Here is also my little frontend-tech-playground so sorry for the possible mess in the code. 😏)

 ## Usage
 - React.js